yuukicammy/opencv_tracker_performance_test/README.md

 ## Results on YouTube

-It is easy to see the performance test results with this code from the video.
+You can easily understand the performance test results with this code from the video.
 [[YouTube] OpenCV 3.0 Tracking API Results](https://youtu.be/pj-QuE6pdEQ )

 ## Blog (Japanese)

-I explained it in more detail.
+I described the performance test in the following blog in more detail.
 [[Blog] About the OpenCV Tracking API (Japanese)](https://irohalog.hatenablog.com/entry/opencv_tracking_api )

 ## Performance Evaluation